kristiandiana/test/PLAN.md

 ### High Level Goals for Each Sprint

-#### <u>Milestone 1 (Back-End MVP)</u>
+### <u>Milestone 1 (Back-End MVP)</u>

 Build a convolutional neural network (CNN) using TensorFlow.
 Train the model using a public dataset.
 The model should be functioning for ***only one*** ocular disease (Ex.
 Glaucoma) at this point.

+**Sprint 1-2**:
-**Sprint 1-2**: Select a public dataset on ocular diseases that will be used as training data, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
-Use pandas to access the data and NumPy format it in a dataframe that will be used later. *Expected length of sprint: 2 weeks.*
+- Select a public dataset on ocular diseases that will be used as training data, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
+- Use pandas to access the data and NumPy format it in a dataframe that will be used later.
+- *Expected length of sprint: 2 weeks.*

+**Sprint 3-4**:
-**Sprint 3-4**: Organize the data into training and testing data.
-Build the CNN and train the model on *one* ocular disease (binary image classification).
-Assess the accuracy of the model using Matplotlib.
-Save the model. *Expected length of sprint: 3-4 weeks.*
+- Organize the data into training and testing data.
+- Build the CNN and train the model on *one* ocular disease (binary image classification).
+- Assess the accuracy of the model using Matplotlib.
+Save the model.
+- *Expected length of sprint: 3-4 weeks.*

+**Sprint 5**:
-**Sprint 5**: Upload the saved model to a Google Cloud bucket.
-Develop a Python function that imports the model from the bucket, and uses it to make predictions.
-Integrate this function with the Python API, ensuring that image parameters are reshaped correctly. *Expected length of sprint: 3 weeks.*
+- Upload the saved model to a Google Cloud bucket.
+- Develop a Python function that imports the model from the bucket, and uses it to make predictions.
+Integrate this function with the Python API, ensuring that image parameters are reshaped correctly.
+- *Expected length of sprint: 3 weeks.*

-#### <u>Milestone 1 (Front-End MVP)</u>
+### <u>Milestone 1 (Front-End MVP)</u>

 Develop an API using a Python framework (Ex.
 Flask, Django, etc.).
 Develop a web application that is able to handle requests to the API with image files.

+**Sprint 1-2**:
-**Sprint 1-2**: Select a Python framework to develop the API with (options listed above).
-Develop an API within the /API directory that can handle POST requests with image files.
-Test the API using Postman. *Expected length of sprint: 3 weeks.*
+- Select a Python framework to develop the API with (options listed above).
+- Develop an API within the /API directory that can handle POST requests with image files.
+Test the API using Postman.
+- *Expected length of sprint: 3 weeks.*

+**Sprint 3-4**:
-**Sprint 3-4**: Create a design for the web app using Figma or other tool, and select a web development framework.
-Develop the basic functionality of the web app in the /Front-End repository (must be able to upload image files). *Expected length of sprint: 4 weeks.*
+- Create a design for the web app using Figma or other tool, and select a web development framework.
+- Develop the basic functionality of the web app in the /Front-End repository (must be able to upload image files).
+- *Expected length of sprint: 4 weeks.*

+**Sprint 5**:
-**Sprint 5**: Integrate the API with the frontend by making a POST request to the API from the frontend.
-The frontend must be able to submit an image file to the API, and receive a JSON message back. *Expected length of sprint: 2 weeks.*
+- Integrate the API with the frontend by making a POST request to the API from the frontend.
+The frontend must be able to submit an image file to the API, and receive a JSON message back.
+- *Expected length of sprint: 2 weeks.*

-#### <u>Milestone 2</u>
+### <u>Milestone 2</u>

+**Sprint 6-7**:
-**Sprint 6-7**: Increase the number of diseases that the model is able to identify.
-Improve frontend user experience using CSS framework of choice, and by implementing additional features such as drag and drop file upload. *Expected length of sprint: 3 weeks.*
+- Increase the number of diseases that the model is able to identify.
+- Improve frontend user experience using CSS framework of choice, and by implementing additional features such as drag and drop file upload.
+- *Expected length of sprint: 3 weeks.*

+**Sprint 8**:
-**Sprint 8**: Analyze potential weaknesses of the model, and modify accordingly to increase overall accuracy.
-Add ability to login on frontend and store profile information. *Expected length of sprint: 3 weeks.*
+- Analyze potential weaknesses of the model, and modify accordingly to increase overall accuracy.
+Add ability to login on frontend and store profile information.
+- *Expected length of sprint: 3 weeks.*

 #### <u>Milestone 3</u>

+**Sprint 9**:
-**Sprint 9**: Containerize both the API and Frontend, and deploy the application on GCP (see *Figure 4: Architecture Diagram*) *Expected length of sprint: 3 weeks.*
+- Containerize both the API and Frontend, and deploy the application on GCP (see *Figure 4: Architecture Diagram*)
+- *Expected length of sprint: 3 weeks.*

+**Sprint 10**:
-**Sprint 10 (if time permits)**: Perform additional image processing, such as image masking of the diseased location.
-Additional frontend features, such as profile analytics. *Expected length of sprint: 3 weeks.*
+- Perform additional image processing, such as image masking of the diseased location.
+- Additional frontend features, such as profile analytics.
+- *To be completed with remaining time.*